WHAT IS HELP PROJECT?

 Current offer – to churches together in each city/town

-The systems created could serve individual cities or towns who were interested:
+The systems created could serve individual cities or towns who were interested in the four outcomes (‘benefits’) noted above for their city and province.

 Contact our teams for more details.